 The Group believes that to further the spread of Internet advertising, a standard method for evaluating its effectiveness must be established, preferably carried out by a third-party institution.
 Although some institutions are beginning to accept roles in this area, none has progressed far enough to be capable of full-scale evaluation.
-Despite recognition from Internet-related companies, it remains unclear whether the Internet can establish itself as an advertising medium on a par with traditional media, such as newspapers, magazines, radio or television.
+With the progressive spread of broadband, this market is gaining recognition among advertisers and advertising agencies.
+However, it remains unclear whether Internet advertising will become a business on a par with the traditional newspaper, magazine, television, radio, and other advertising media.